en English

 Ø: 15cm

-The main theme of the decoration centering the mirror is in the shape of a five-leaf flower whose geometry is based on a regular pentagon inscribed inside a circle.
-According to the Greek mathematical tradition this geometrical construction done by using only a compass and a straight edge, later came to be known as the “Golden Section” .The engraving on our mirror presupposes and necessitates the knowledge, construction and use of a metal compass of great mechanical accuracy.
+An important and bronze mirror with a slightly raised rim.
+The main theme of the decoration is in the shape of a five-leaf flower, the geometry of which is based on a regular pentagon inscribed inside a circle.
+According to the Greek mathematical tradition this was effected by using only a compass and a straight edge, later came to be known as the “Golden Section.”
+The engraving on our mirror presupposes and necessitates this knowledge, and the use of a metal compass displays great mechanical accuracy.
+Incised concentric lines and an artfully crafted guilloche band decorate reverse border.

-Provenance: ex.
+Provenance: Formerly priv. coll.
 Dr. L. M., Zurich, Switzerland.

 Item reference: CL0109a